 I am Silvania and 12 years old.
 I live together with my mom and with two of my three sisters.
 My mom sells vegetables on the street.
 Our father left us.
 Sometimes we have tea before going to school.
 I walk 40 minutes to school.
 I really like mathematics in school.
 But I like the library most where we are allowed to read sometimes.
 After school I help my mom cleaning the floor.
 After doing this I am allowed to play ‘rede’ outside with my friends.
 I would like to become an accountant one day.

 Victor Jublati Mmari

 Mambo!
 I am Victor, a 14 years old boy.
 I live with my grandmother and my uncle.
 My father passed away and my mother lives far away in Tanga.
 My grandmother is a pastor at church and my uncle works as a village chairman.
 In the morning, I do not get breakfast.
 In school I like English and Kiswahili.
 In extra-curricular time I like to play football.
-After school, I help my grandmother at home with washing clothes, clean dishes and fetching water.
-On Sunday, I go to church.
+After school I help my grandmother at home with washing clothes, cleaning dishes and fetching water.
+On Sunday I go to church.
 When I am grown up, I would like to be a soldier.

 Razia Omary Tembeko

 My name is Razia and I’m a 13 year old girl.
 I live in Kwa Mrefu with my aunt.
 I’ve never seen my father and my mother lives somewhere else with my two brothers and three sisters.
 Sometimes I get breakfast, but not everyday.
 Every morning before I walk to school, I clean and wash the floor.
 Then I’ll walk to school for one hour.
-My favorite subject is Social studies.
+My favorite subject is social studies.
 When I grow up, I want to be a nurse so that I can help sick people.